Keto Desserts That Actually Taste Good

 Diet Doctor suggests fat-based desserts like these to satisfy cravings without overloading carbs.

-🧁 3.
-Whipped Cream & Berries
+3. Whipped Cream and Berries

 • Heavy whipping cream (unsweetened)

-• Add 5–6 raspberries or 3–4 strawberries
+• Top with 5–6 raspberries or 3–4 strawberries

 Simple Keto Dessert Recipes